J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 12: June 23, 2017

+**Today's Progress**: Made some background images for the Simon game and tried some test animations.
+They flip nicely back and forth now, no complex layering needed.
+Now to see if I can use queues to get them flashing in order.

+Moved back to the personal/writing site I was working on last week.
+Added some story content, static HTML as usual, and embedded some fonts.
+Looing good.

+**Thoughts:** Lazy day, I admit.
+But it felt good to go back to the personal projects I'd been neglecting too!

+**Link to work:** None today.

 ### Day 11: June 22, 2017

 **Today's Progress**: More on the Simon game and timing the sequence flashing.
 Taking my own advice and decided to plot out how I think I'll do it on a flowchart rather than touching any actual code.
 [This may also be of some help](https://stackoverflow.com/questions/7519793/sequencing-events-in-javascript).
 Thinking Jquery queues are what I'm looking for.
 Experimenting with delay() - maybe I was doing it wrong by changing classes, maybe animate() is my friend here?
 It can't do colours but I could have an 'off' div that lays on top of the 'on' div, and can be set to not display.
 Tried it, found it makes positioning a pain.
 Maybe background images?
 I'm thinking of using some anyway.
 The image itself isn't possible, but maybe the position...?
 Did a test run with a random wallpaper, and it works.
 The sequencing is still to come, but I can at least animate the background.